holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/lesson_plan_day_3.md

 ## Essential Questions

-- When are lists, sets, or maps most effective?
+- Why are sets such a powerful mathematical concept?
 - How can we use data to make predictions?

 ## Lesson Plan